SenpaiSilver/senpaisilver.www/README.md

 senpaisilver.www
 ================

 This repository represents the home page of [SenpaiSilver.com](http://www.senpaisilver.com).
+It is now built with Angular.